HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 **NOTE:** Throughout this document, `Osiris Data` will refer to the `..\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Osiris Data\` directory.

+### Config File and ConfigData File

+**Config-File** and **ConfigData File** refer to two separate files. **Config-File** (default: `S7_Config.json`) is what users write their configurations in.
+This file is used to apply configurations from the mod-menu.
+The **ConfigData File** (default: `S7_ConfigData.json`) on the other hand is compiled from all available configuration data, _user-created_ or _mod-created_.
+The **ConfigData** file is not meant to be directly edited by the user, it is used to store data in a more machine-accessible format and read automatically during `ModuleLoading` event if [**StatsLoader**](#statsloader) is `enabled`.

+This document will always refer to the **ConfigFile** unless explicitly stated otherwise. loading configuration, configs or configuration-profile all refer to the **ConfigFile**.
+Basically, if the documentation asks for manual-intervention, it means the **ConfigFile**.
+Anything else is probably automatically handled by the mod in **ConfigData**.

+## Host and Client Contexts

+Each game session has two contexts - the `host` or `server` and the `client`.
+There are significant differences between the two and they are completely isolated from one-another.
+Due to these differences not all functionality is available to both contexts.
+You can read more about this [here](https://github.com/Norbyte/ositools/blob/master/LuaAPIDocs.md#client--server-states).

+The document will refer to the player that creates the `server` context as the `host` and their controlled-character as `host-character`, and all other peers are refered to as `clients`.

 ## Stats-Configurator

 ### Stats-Configurator Items

 ![stats-configurator-item](https://imgur.com/BagN95a.png)

-The _"Stats-Configurator"_ item is granted to the player (host-character) automatically as soon as they load into a game after activating this mod.
+The _"Stats-Configurator"_ item is granted to the player ([host-character](#host-and-client-contexts)) automatically as soon as they load into a game after activating this mod.
 The item is used to activate the _mod-menu dialog_.
 If you lose the item somehow, you can reacquire it using the `!S7_Config AddConfigurator` [console-command](#console-commands).

+### Stats-Configurator Mod-Menu

 ![ModMenu](https://imgur.com/sADorrm.png)

-The mod-menu allows you access most of the functionality of this mod; like [loading and sharing configurations](#Applying-Configurations) or changing [settings](#Settings) etc. This is how most people will interact with the mod.
+The **mod-menu** allows you access most of the functionality of this mod; like [loading and sharing configurations](#Applying-Configurations) or changing [settings](#Settings) etc. This is how most people will interact with the mod.
 All of these functions can also be called directly using the [console-commands](#Console-Commands).

-Since most of these functions require the `server` context, only the **host-character** is allowed to interact with the item.
-Any attempts, by the clients, to use the item will redirect the dialog to the host-character.
+Since most of these functions require the `server` context, only the [**host-character**](#host-and-client-contexts) is allowed to interact with the item.
+Any attempts, by the clients to use the item will redirect the dialog to the host-character.

 Along with the titular item, the player is also provided with an in-game **changelog** whenever the mod updates.
 This is only meant to notify the player about significant changes and will not record every minor detail.
 It is **not** a substitute for the proper [changelogs](../CHANGELOG.md).
 Players can safely discard this item if they wish, as it serves no other purpose.
-They can get another copy from the mod-menu should they need it again.
+They can get another copy from the mod-menu should they need to read it again.

 ### Applying Configurations

 Users create their configs in a `json` file.
-This file's configs can be loaded-in at any time by the host-character using the mod-menu's `Load Configuration` option.
-Users can safely test their configs before they rebuild their **ConfigData** file.
-Some stat-edits (like skills) are applied instantaneously and some (like characters) will require a save-and-reload cycle, but for the most part, you can load these configurations dynamically without ever exiting the game.
+This file's configs can be loaded-in at any time by the [host-character](#host-and-client-contexts) using the mod-menu's `Load Configuration` option.
+Users can safely test their configs before they rebuild their [**ConfigData**](#config-file-and-configdata-file) file.
+Some stat-edits (like skills) are applied instantaneously and some (like characters) will require a _save-and-reload_, but for the most part, you can load these configurations dynamically without ever exiting the game.
 These configurations are **not** saved persistently by _default_ (this can be changed in the [settings](#Custom-Settings)); meaning, they'll be lost after the session closes.
-Stat-overrides can be made persistent by rebuilding the ConfigData file after loading a configuration (recommended) or loading the configuration when `SyncStatPersistence` is enabled.
+Stat-overrides can be made persistent by rebuilding the ConfigData file after loading a configuration (**recommended**) or loading the configuration when `SyncStatPersistence` is `enabled`.

 Stat-modifications from this file are loaded in the `server` context and are automatically synchronized to the clients afterwards.
 Clients connecting after this process may not have their stat synchronized to the server - you must reload the configuration if that is the case.
 You can also manually synchronize stats by using [console-commands](#Console-Commands).
 Edited stats remain in memory until the game is closed, allowing you to synchronize all of them at will, should a client join after loading a configuration.